elvinjgalarza/private-data-collection/README.md

 Please note: I am not affiliated with Hyperledger Fabric and do not own any of the content displayed here.
 All modifications to original content are my own.
 Please review the License header.

 ## What is Private Data?
 [Private data](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html) is confidential data that is stored in a private database on each authorized peer, logically separate from the channel ledger data.
-Access to this data is restricted to one or more organizations on a channel via a PDC definition.
-Unauthorized organizations will have a hash of private data on the channel ledger as evidence of the TX data.
-Also, for further privacy, hashes of the private data go through the Ordering-Service, not the private data itself, so this keeps private data confidential from Orderer.
+Access to this data is restricted to one or more organizations on a channel via a private-data collection Configuration definition (**collections_config.json**).
+Unauthorized organizations will have a hash reference of private data on the channel ledger as evidence of the transaction data.
+Also, for further privacy, hashes of the private data, not the private data itself, go through the Ordering-Service so this keeps private data confidential from the Orderer.

 ## What is Private-Data Collection?
 [Private-data collection](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html) is used to manage confidential data that two or more organizations on a channel want to keep private from other organizations on that channel.
-The collection definition describes a subset of organizations on a channel entitled to store a set of private data, which by extension implies that only these organizations can transact w/ the private data.
+The collection definition describes a subset of organizations on a channel entitled to store a set of private data, which by extension implies that only these organizations can transact with the private data.

-The peer has a private database that is logically separate from the channel ledger data.
+The peer of an organization has a private database that is logically separate from the channel ledger data.
 If the unauthorized Orderer wants to interact with its contents, it must use the hash reference of the data that goes through the Ordering-Service.

 ## Understanding and Other Relevant Questions
 **What are some ways to ensure data privacy?**